Tour Europlaza

-Tour Europlaza (previously known as tour Septentrion) is an office skyscraper located in La Défense business district situated west of Paris, [rance.
+Tour Europlaza (previously known as tour Septentrion) is an office skyscraper located in La Défense business district situated west of Paris, France.

 Built in 1972, the 135 m tower belongs to the second generation of skyscrapers in La Défense.
 The tower distinguishes itself from the other towers of that period, thanks to a less boxy design and an original cladding.
 The tower was originally named Septentrion because of its northern location in the business district (Septentrion means North in French).

-From 2019 on, the tower hosts the European Banking Authority which relocated from London following the Brexit.
+From 2019 on, the tower hosts the European Banking Authority which relocated from London following Brexit.